*This post may contain affiliate links. Please see my disclosure for more details!*

 It may sound a weird to those of you who have never done this method before – but you honestly just get the solid clear sweets, crush them (I used a pestle and mortar) and sprinkle them onto a lined baking tray – making sure it’s an even coverage of crushed sweet.
 Then, in the oven for 5 minutes until melted, and leave it to cool.

 I used the end of a rolling pin to very lightly tap in the middle of the hardened melted sweets, and it created the shards!
 Obviously though, these can actually be quite sharp… so be careful guys!

 For the ‘blood’ I used white chocolate ganache, which I coloured red.
-I used the same red food colouring that I used in the buttercream earlier on which made it much easier – and the white chocolate ganache had a simple measurements.
+I used the same red food colouring that I used in the buttercream earlier on which made it much easier.
 If you find your ganache is a little thick, add a smidge more double cream.